gracino/Ziplink-HA-Radius/Docker/README.md

  1. Connection should be via socket for local radiusd servers.
  1. MySQL should run on host node and not be a Docker container.
  1. Authentication is a read only operation as far as MySQL goes for the auth radius server.
- 1. Read only optimization: MyISAM table, ```ALTER TABLE nas ROW_FORMAT=Fixed;```, See https://dba.stackexchange.com/questions/22509/optimizing-mysql-for-read-only/22552#22552
+ 1. Read only optimization: Use radcheck as a MyISAM table and then ```ALTER TABLE radcheck ROW_FORMAT=Fixed;```, See https://dba.stackexchange.com/questions/22509/optimizing-mysql-for-read-only/22552#22552
- 1. Or nas authentication table could be kept in RAM via: Scan the entire contents of the table on each startup to preload the content into memory with ```SELECT * FROM nas ORDER BY nasname``` for each table followed by ```SELECT nasname FROM nas ORDER BY nasname```.
+ 1. Or radcheck authentication table could be kept in RAM via: Scan the entire contents of the table on each startup to preload the content into memory with ```SELECT * FROM radcheck ORDER BY username``` for each table followed by ```SELECT username FROM radcheck ORDER BY username```.
  1. By having many radacct MySQL instances we can scale perfectly as far as getting acct data saved somewhere.
 If Sonar or other tools use some kind of session limitation the sharding will be in the way.
 And the aggregation system must be able to keep up.